NewsWhip/style-guide/README.md

 1. Create a new feature branch off master
 1. Implement feature / fix in feature branch
 1. Create pull request
-1. Build the Github Pages demo in the feature branch
-    - `npm run ghpages`
-    - Make sure to `git add --all` not to end up with untracked files
-    - Commit with message `build:ghpages`
-    - Push changes

 1. Update the package version with the command `npm version {{version_type}}`.
 The version bump is automatically committed.
 See [here](https://docs.npmjs.com/cli/v6/commands/npm-version#synopsis) for further information on the `npm version` command
 1. Push changes
 1. PR is approved
 1. Merge pull request to master
-1. After merging to master, checkout master and pull the latest changes
+1. After merging to master, the docs will be deployed to Github pages, a new release will be created (if the version in package.json has changed), and a new version will be published to npm

-1. Publish the new package version to npm with `npm run package:release`
+### Manually publishing the package to npm
-    - `npm run package:release` first runs the `package:build` script
-    - it then publishes the built files to npm
+If there is an issue with Github Actions and we need to manually publish the package, we can do so with the `npm run package:release` script

 > :bulb: At the end of the `package:release` script you will be prompted for a one-time-password (OTP).
 You should get this OTP from whatever authenticator app you're using